The conditions for engineers to survive in the AI era: mastering US Big Tech system design, algorithmic thinking, and open-source practical skills.

 Outstanding designs will be featured as official references.

-(You can add this to your resume or portfolio)
+(We will ensure you can add this to your resume or portfolio)

-Introduced as an excellent design reference.
+It will be introduced as an excellent design reference.

 Update: Silicon Valley Practical Application & Open Source Track